Khaleda Adib Chowdhury

 Khaleda Adib Chowdhury (c.
 1937 – 28 May 2008) was a Bangladeshi writer.
 She was the recipient of 1993 Bangla Academy Literary Award.

 Biography

-Chowdhury was born in 1937.
+Chowdhury was born in 1937 in Comilla in the then British India.
 She served as a government officer, teacher, journalist and later, a writer.
 She published over 42 books.
+She was the editor of juvenile magazine Nabarun and Sachitra Bangladesh.

 Chowdhury was married to Anwarul Haq.
-Together they had three children – Sangita, Tanvirul Huq Probal and Sumona Haque, who is a noted singer.
+Together they had one son, Tanvirul Huq Probal, and two daughters, Sangita Khan and singer Sumona Haque.

+Chowdhury died on 28 May 2008 in Uttara neighborhood, Dhaka, Bangladesh.